daffycriss/Ubuntu-Harden/README.md

 Additionally, Hardening a System is not a Static Procedure but an Every Day Task.

-More Tasks are Need to be Done, ex masking services, or port blocking.
+More Tasks are Need to be Done (for example: masking services, or port blocking).

 passfile & unfile
 ============================================================================================================================